iseka-dev/BAIRES_project/README.md

 * barrio: neighborhood in agrreement with official charts.
 * properati_url: url of publication in Properati

- :arrow_right: This project was developes as an activity of the ACAMICA DATA SCIENCE COURSE
+ :arrow_right: This project was developed as an activity of the ACAMICA DATA SCIENCE course.